-Breads had its own significance when it comes to festivals and holidays.
-Artos is a general name for Greek Celebration bread, but the name and shape varies depending on specific festival.
-For example Christopsomos bread is Artos with bread dough cross laminated on top of a round loaf.
+Bread has its own significance when it comes to festivals and holidays.
+Artos is a general name for Greek Celebration bread, but the name and shape vary depending on the specific festival.
+For example, Christopsomos bread is Artos with bread dough cross-laminated on top of a round loaf.

 ARTOS: Greek Celebration Bread